more03625/thetrains/README.md

 # thetrains
-we are creating clone of M-indicator
+We are Building clone of M-indicator